 Pokémon Go previous updates

-Before the big Easter Update, Pokémon Go was boosted and expanded in plenty of other ways.
-Here's all you need to know about prior Pokémon Go updates, dating back to the game's original launch all the way up to 2017.
+Before this latest update, Pokémon Go changed and expanded in plenty of other ways.
+Here's all you need to know about prior Pokémon Go updates, dating back to the game's original launch all the way up to June 2017.

 Pokémon Go update 1.27.2 on iOS and 0.57.2 on Android was one of the biggest since the game launched.
 This massive update from early 2017 brought with it more than 80 new Pokémon to collect, all of which come from the Johto region in Pokémon Gold and Pokémon Silver.